Henry II of England: Family tensions

-Henry and Philip Augustus
+Philip II of France

 Henry's relationship with his two surviving heirs was fraught.
 The King had great affection for his youngest son John, but showed little warmth towards Richard and indeed seems to have borne him a grudge after their argument in 1184.
-The bickering and simmering tensions between Henry and Richard were cleverly exploited by the new French King, Philip II Augustus.
-Philip had come to power in 1180 and he rapidly demonstrated that he could be an assertive, calculating and manipulative political leader.
-Initially Henry and Philip Augustus had enjoyed a good relationship.
-Despite attempts to divide the two, Henry and Philip Augustus agreed to a joint alliance, even though this cost the French King the support of Flanders and Champagne.
-Philip Augustus regarded Geoffrey as a close friend, and would have welcomed him as a successor to Henry.
+The bickering and simmering tensions between Henry and Richard were cleverly exploited by the new French king, Philip II Augustus, who had succeeded to the throne in 1180.
+He rapidly demonstrated that he could be an assertive, calculating and manipulative political leader.
+Initially Henry enjoyed a good relationship with Philip II, and they agreed to a joint alliance, even though this cost the French king the support of Flanders and Champagne.
+Philip regarded Geoffrey as a close friend and would have welcomed him as a successor to Henry.
 With the death of Geoffrey, the relationship between Henry and Philip broke down.

-In 1186, Philip Augustus demanded that he be given custody of Geoffrey's children and Brittany, and insisted that Henry order Richard to withdraw from Toulouse, where he had been sent with an army to apply new pressure on Philip's uncle, Raymond.
+In 1186, Philip demanded that he be given the Duchy of Brittany and custody of Geoffrey's children, and insisted that Henry order Richard to withdraw from Toulouse, where he had been sent with an army to apply new pressure on Count Raymond, Philip's uncle.
 Philip threatened to invade Normandy if this did not happen.
-He also reopened the question of the Vexin which had formed part of Margaret's dowry several years before; Henry still occupied the region and now Philip insisted that Henry either complete the long agreed Richard-Alys marriage, or return Margaret's dowry.
-Philip invaded the Berry and Henry mobilised a large army which confronted the French at Châteauroux, before papal intervention brought a truce.
+He also reopened the question of the Vexin, which had formed part of Margaret's dowry several years before; Henry still occupied the region and now Philip insisted that Henry either finally marry Richard to Alys of France, or return the widowed Margaret's dowry.
+Philip invaded Berry and Henry mobilised a large army which confronted the French at Châteauroux, before papal intervention brought a truce.
 During the negotiations, Philip suggested to Richard that they should ally against Henry, marking the start of a new strategy to divide the father and son.

 Philip's offer coincided with a crisis in the Levant.
-In 1187 Jerusalem surrendered to Saladin and calls for a new crusade swept Europe.
+In 1187, Jerusalem surrendered to the Egyptian ruler Saladin, and calls for a new crusade swept Europe.
 Richard was enthusiastic and announced his intention to join the crusade, and Henry and Philip announced their similar intent at the start of 1188.
-Taxes began to be raised and plans made for supplies and transport.
+Taxes began to be raised and plans were made for supplies and transport.
 Richard was keen to start his crusade, but was forced to wait for Henry to make his arrangements.
 In the meantime, Richard set about crushing some of his enemies in Aquitaine in 1188, before once again attacking the Count of Toulouse.
 Richard's campaign undermined the truce between Henry and Philip and both sides again mobilised large forces in anticipation of war.
-This time Henry rejected Philip's offers of a short-term truce in the hope of convincing the French King to agree to a long-term peace deal.
+This time Henry rejected Philip's offers of a short-term truce in the hope of convincing the French king to agree to a long-term peace deal.
 Philip refused to consider Henry's proposals.
 A furious Richard believed that Henry was stalling for time and delaying the departure of the crusade.